balajibalasubramaniam/mutationdocker/README.md

 2) Optional - Go to `compilemutator.bash` file and change the container name if you are using different docker container.`compilemutator.bash` file is used to automate two steps: make and then run.
 It is recommended to first follow the step by step tutorial before modifying or running the `compilemutator.bash` file.

-3) Optional - change the configuration paths for compiler of target_file in `config.txt` acccording to your software environment.
+3) Optional - change the configuration paths for the compiler of target_file in `config.txt` according to your software environment.
 If you make changes to `config.txt` file (inside `mutationdocker/code/mutator/` folder) then you have to execute `./runconfiguration` first.
-Similarly, if you make chages to `Makefile` then you have to re-build it with `make` before running the tool.
+Similarly, if you make changes to `Makefile` then you have to rebuild it with `make` before running the tool.
 To summarize, the order of execution is first `./runconfiguration`, followed by `make`, and then the tool execution.

 4) Optional - change the path in `compilemutator.bash`, `compilerun.bash`, and `runsave.bash` based on the location where you have unzipped and placed the mutationdocker for the project directory of the target_file. `compilerun.bash`, and `runsave.bash` file is used to automate the compilation and execution of target_file, it varies depending on the project.

 5) Optional - change `spacevariables.txt` file.
-Provide names of the variables that needs to be mutated.
-For example: if the file has line "location,*,50" then the tool will find the occurence of variable name "location" in the target program and chage it to "location * 50" in all the places.
+Provide names of the variables that need to be mutated.
+For example: if the file has line "location,*,50" then the tool will find the occurrence of the variable name "location" in the target program and change it to "location * 50" in all the places.

 6) Optional - The program attempts to automatically detect the target platform for abstract syntax tree parsing templates.
 If you want to manually configure the platform, then you can provide the information in the `platform.txt` file.
-First line is either true or false.
+The first line is either true or false.
 True enables the program to automatically detect the platform.
-Second line is the platform name.
-Currently, the tool supports only MATLAB and C. MATLAB represent simulink generated C code with filname extension as `.c`.
+The second line is the platform name.
+Currently, the tool supports only MATLAB&copy; and C. MATLAB&copy; represent Simulink generated C code with filename extension as `.c`.

 # Dependecies
 1) Ubuntu 16.04